List of creepypastas: Slender Man

-Slender Man is a lanky humanoid with no distinguishable facial features, who wears a trademark black suit.
+Slender Man is a tall, lanky humanoid with pale white skin and no distinguishable facial features who wears a trademark black suit.
 The character originated in a 2009 Something Awful Photoshop competition, before later being featured as a main antagonist in the Marble Hornets alternate reality YouTube web series, the videogame Slender: The Eight Pages, and its sequel Slender: The Arrival.
 According to most stories, he targets younger people who supposedly go into his forest looking for him.
 The legend also caused controversy with the Slender Man stabbing in 2014.
 The character is featured in various films, television series and video games and is fondly remembered as one of the most iconic Internet urban legends of the 2010s.

-The Smile Dog (Smile.jpg)
+Smile Dog (Smile.jpg)

-Smile.jpg, also known as Smile Dog, is an image-based creepypasta that shows a sinister-looking dog with human teeth looking at the camera.
+Smile.jpg, also known as Smile Dog, is an image-based creepypasta that shows a sinister-looking Siberian Husky with human teeth looking at the camera, smiling.
 It is commonly believed to have originated on 4chan in 2008.

-According to the creepypasta, the Smile.jpg image was first shared on a bulletin board system in 1992, and curses any who view it to suffer nightmares and convulsions until they "spread the word" and show others the image, spreading the curse.
+According to the creepypasta, the Smile.jpg image was first shared on a bulletin board system in 1992 and curses any who view it to suffer nightmares and convulsions until they "spread the word" and show others the image, which alleviates the curse.